Raycaesar/Ray.github.io/README.md

 To show this framewrok can deal with many-valued logic.
 I add m_value on 5/1/2024/ This shows how denotation will look like if we select three values in semantics.
 I choose the oldest LP, logic of paradox where there is no implication.

 According to my supervisor's suggestion.
 I add a social graph which can show the following relationship and the strongest belief each agent hold together.
 To simplify the belief expression, I employ the technique from K-map so I made a program to generate sop(sum of product).
 Currently both social graph and k-map only support 3 variables.
 There is some minor issue about social graph as well but they can work.
 12/5/2024/

+Now I add the Coherences pragram into this project.
+In my thesis, I defined five coherences.
+This program will show what are they and will help us to check which coherence our designed model belongs to.
+Besides, I uploaded a slide about main parts of my thesis.
+21/5/2024/